UBC-MOAD/docs/git_version_control.rst

 .. _Pro Git book: https://git-scm.com/book/en/v2
 .. _using Git: https://docs.github.com/en/get-started

-We use `GitHub`_ for central storage of MOAD respositories to enable us to share our work with each other, collaborators, and the world at large.
+We use `GitHub`_ for central storage of MOAD repositories to enable us to share our work with each other, collaborators, and the world at large.
 If you have not already done so,